david-dong828/Multi_Data_Scrapers/README.md

 - In that case, if you want to download all files of this course, you'd better click Table of Contents in left side area under Course Content.

 Update:
-- A new function to download ZIP files has updated in <Folder Scrapy XJP>.
+- A new function to download ZIP files has updated in the spider in Folder Scrapy XJP.
 You are encouraged to try this function in that more versatile spiders.